OpenWIS/openwis-documentation/_minutes/2017-07-20-OpenWIS-Board-Meeting-2017-July.md

         >Here is a very short contribution to the meeting (with respect to agenda items)
         >
-        >    • 5.3 Internal rules on funding projects
+        >    - 5.3 Internal rules on funding projects
-        >        o MFI agrees with the principle of funding pilot projects if limited to 10k€ or so individually
+        >        - MFI agrees with the principle of funding pilot projects if limited to 10k€ or so individually
-        >    • 6.2  & 6.3 Approval of new partners
+        >    - 6.2  & 6.3 Approval of new partners
-        >        o MFI ok with IMD as Strategic Member
+        >        - MFI ok with IMD as Strategic Member
-        >        o It would be relevant and welcome to have a sentence incorporated in the OpenWIS formal letter stating the role of MFI (funder and Strat. member) as potential player/integrator for implementing WIS Projects (i.e. with more commitment than the minimum assistance that can be provided by the consortium)
+        >        - It would be relevant and welcome to have a sentence incorporated in the OpenWIS formal letter stating the role of MFI (funder and Strat. member) as potential player/integrator for implementing WIS Projects (i.e. with more commitment than the minimum assistance that can be provided by the consortium)
-        >    • 7 Elections
+        >    - 7 Elections
-        >        o MFI ok with all 3 nominations
+        >        - MFI ok with all 3 nominations

     2. MDA - I am the Representative for MF.
     3. JT - I am the Representative for UKMO.